Vannilaknight/MagicHearth/README.md

-# MagicHearth
+# SwingFace
-MTG deckbuilder that functions like the hearthstone deckbuilder
+MTG deckbuilder that looks better than most